headshed-dev/headshed-dev.github.io/src/pages/uploadz/fabric.md

 # Getting Started with Fabric

-I'm using Linux, Ubuntu 22.04 running in WSL which will work similarly on other Linux distributions but you would need to modify package installations to suit for your package manager of choice.
+I'm using Linux, Ubuntu 22.04 running in WSL which will work similarly on other Linux distributions but you would need to modify syntax to suit for your package manager of choice.
 [Instructions](https://github.com/danielmiessler/fabric?tab=readme-ov-file#setting-up-the-fabric-commands) for Mac use `brew`.

 I ran `which pipx` to see if I had it installed on my system